davidkim0710/FinalDigitalCoach/README.md

 1. Create a firebase app [here](https://console.firebase.google.com)
 1. Create a service account for the firebase app you've created using the Google Cloud console with [instructions here](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating)
-1. Populate the `.env` files in `digital-coach-app/` and `digital-coach-app/functions/` directory with the service account credentials
+1. Populate the `.env` files in `digital-coach-app/` and `digital-coach-app/functions/` directory with the service account credentials.
+The files in the repository are just sample env files.
+Make sure that the files are named .env without the example part!
 1. Install the latest stable version of Node [here](https://nodejs.org/en/)
 1. Install yarn [here](https://classic.yarnpkg.com/en/docs/install)
 1. Install Python 3.10 [here](https://www.python.org/downloads/)